| T

 utterly and strictly determine what results, not that much shaping,

 but throw the right wrenches into the works at key points.
+Might it be that dreams happen this way too?
+You

 know the feeling in a vivid dream that you really aren't choosing what's